Leaf Miners

 Leaf Miner Damage

-Leaf miners can feed on a wide variety of crops including plants in the spinach family such as Swiss chard and beets.
-They can also feed on cucumber, celery, eggplant, lettuce, peas, potatoes, and tomatoes.
+Leaf miners can feed on a wide variety of crops, including plants in the spinach family, such as Swiss chard and beets.
+They can also feed on:

-In some cases, they may also chew their way through shrubs and trees including citrus as I mentioned above.
+In some severe cases, they may also chew their way through shrubs and trees, including citrus fruit, as I mentioned above.
+That’s why it’s important to know the tips for leaf miners how to get rid of them.

 As leaf miners bore through the leaves of plants, they leave a “mine” that appears as yellow squiggly lines.
-Sometimes, they won’t zigzag their way through a plant, however.
+Sometimes, they won’t zigzag their way through the infested leaves and plants, however.
 Instead, they will leave behind brown blotches.

 Controlling Leaf Miners